cedricmoorejr/Postgresql/README.md

 2. Connect to the created "flappy" database.
 3. Run the `create_tables.sql` script included to add tables to the database.
 4. Run the `add_sample_data.sql` script to add sample data to the database or add your own.
-5. Utilize the scripts in the folders to play around with the data.
+5. Explore and execute scripts in the folders mentioned above to extend the functionality of the database or perform specific operations.